Cross Timbers Race Guide

 Enjoy the rugged trails on the shoreline of Lake Texoma on the Texas side with the comfortable temperatures that come with being in Texas in February.
 We have distances to create an enjoyable day or a hard-fought challenge for anyone!

 Lake Texoma is situated right on the border of Texas and Oklahoma.
 This lake is very popular, attracting 6 million visitors a year.
-300-400 runners and walkers gather together every February to run the Cross Timbers Trail out-and-back along the lake's shore.
+Historically, hundreds of runners and walkers gather together every year to run the Cross Timbers Trail out-and-back along the lake's shore.
 It's a challenging wooded course with lots of roots, rocks, and hills to keep you challenged and engaged!

 The course is two-way traffic.